 - Lot 455 along the west side next to the Behavioral Sciences Building.

 - Lake Street Garage on the north end of the second and third floors.

 To park in low emission vehicles permit spaces, your vehicle must qualify and you must have a valid CSU parking permit for the designated permit type.
 To register the vehicle as an low emission vehicles vehicle, visit Parking and Transportation Services at the Lake Street Garage, first floor office.

 Who decides what qualifies as a low emissions vehicle?

 The vehicle list is compiled by the American Council for an Energy Efficient Economy.
-This list is also utilized by the US Green Building Council to determine qualifying alternative transportation programs for LEED credit.
+This list is also used by the US Green Building Council to determine qualifying alternative transportation programs for LEED credit.

-CSU is a member of Drive Electric Northern Colorado and has taken the Department of Energy’s Workplace Charging Challenge pledge to offer 18 electric vehicle chargers at seven on-campus stations.
+CSU is a member of Drive Electric Northern Colorado and has taken the Department of Energy’s workplace charging challenge pledge to offer 18 electric vehicle chargers at seven on-campus stations.